-The fee for a session is $100.
-I accept Blue Cross Blue Shield insurance.
+The fee for a session is $105.
 Payments can be made by credit card.
 Sliding scale is available for clients with financial need.
 I can provide a superbill for clients seeking out of network reimbursement from insurance.

 How is my information collected and stored and how do we have sessions?

 I use a program management software program called Simple Practice.
 It is HIPAA compliant and HITRUST CSF certified.
 Clients will receive an email to log into the client portal to complete documents and sign in to the secure video call for the session.
 The link to the client portal is unique to each client.
 Any documents that need to be completed, as well as credit card transactions, will be through this software.

 It is not always easy or convenient for patients to get help for their health care needs.
 Time constraints due to busy schedules or transportation issues make telehealth sessions more convenient.
 The purpose of telehealth is to improve the opportunity to get healthcare closer to home, in a convenient location, and more timely way.
 Telehealth appointments provide another option for receiving care from a provider that may be out of traveling distance.
 The benefits of telehealth are less waiting time, less travel time, and less time away from work or other priorities.

 What are the drawbacks to telehealth?